ludmilagd/Python-API-Project/README.md

-Objective: To utilize jupyter-gmaps and the Google Places to analyze weather data to plan future vacations
+## Objective

-Create a heat map that displays the humidity for every city from the part I of the homework.
+To utilize jupyter-gmaps and the Google Places to analyze weather data to plan future vacations

-Ideal weather condition for the Ortiz Family:
+Create a heat map that displays the humidity for every city from the part I Ideal weather condition for the Ortiz Family:
         Max tempeture of 95 and a min of 70
         Wind speed less than 10 mph.